This post may contain affiliate links. Read my disclosure policy.

 Get Cupcakes & Kale Chips delivered to your Inbox!
 Every Friday you’ll see all of the Yummy Eats & Tasty Sweets from the week.
 Sign up HERE.

-- Spread the outside of each slice of bread with the butter.
+- Spread the outside of each slice of bread with butter.

 - Layer about half of the Brie on one slice of bread, then top with the ham, cauliflower, and the rest of the Brie.

-- Top with another slice of buttered bread.
+- Top with another slice of buttered bread, butter side down.

 - Heat the olive oil in a pan over medium-low heat.

-- Cook the sandwiches for about 3-4 minutes per side, or until golden brown and the cheese has melted.
-Covering the pan with a lid during cooking will help
+- Cook the sandwiches for 3-4 minutes per side, or until golden brown and the cheese has melted.
+Covering the pan with a lid during cooking will help the cheese to melt.

 Here are a few of my favorite grilled cheese sandwiches from the past…